Narayan dynasty

 The Narayan dynasty was the ruling family of Benares.
 Raja Mansaram Singh of Narayan Dynasty had again acquired the kingdom of his ancestors.
-After seceding from Awadh, Benares emerged as a kingdom of its own, ruled by Maharaja Balwant Singh in the 18th century.
-Since then, the family ruled Benaras they Belongs to Bhumihar Brahmin community.
+After seceding from Awadh, Benares emerged as a kingdom of its own, ruled by Maharaja Balwant Singh in year - 1740 AD during the 18th century.
+Since then, the family ruled Benaras they Belongs to Bhumihar community.
 In 1911, Benares became a full-fledged princely state of British India and the Narayan dynasty ruled it as British vassals until they acceded to independent India in 1947.

 Even today, the Kashi Naresh, the titular ruler of the dynasty, is deeply revered by the people of Benares.
 He is Benares's religious head and the people of Benares consider him to have been ordained the throne of Kashi by Shiva.
 He is also the chief cultural patron and an essential part of all religious celebrations.

 1709 to 1770

 The family tradition goes back to the year 1709, when an ascetic of Utaria, a village near Benares, foretold the succession of his descendants to the dominions then governed by a Hindu raja.

 With the decline of the Mughal Empire, the area south of Avadh and the fertile rice growing areas of Benares, Gorakhpur, Deoria, Ghazipur, Ballia, Bihar and the fringes of Bengal, the Bhumihar strengthened their sway on the region.
 What brought success to these Hindu Bhumihar princelings was the strong clan organization on which they rested.
 There were perhaps as many as 100,000 Brave Bhumihar clansmen backing the Benares rajas in what later became the districts of Benares, Gorakhpur and Azamgarh.
 This proved a decisive advantage when the dynasty faced its rival and nominal suzerain, the Nawab of Awadh, in the 1750s and the 1760s.
 Their support gave the Benares ruler the capacity to mount an exhausting guerrilla war against the Awadh camp using his Bhumihar clan levies which forced the Nawab to withdraw his main force.